 A very warm welcome to the University of Toronto, the Faculty of Arts & Science and the Department of Chemistry!
-Our Department offers various programs for students wishing to specialize in Chemistry, as well as many different courses for those who wish to learn Chemistry as part of another degree program.
+Our Department offers various programs for students wishing to specialize or major/minor in Chemistry, as well as many different courses for those who wish to learn Chemistry as part of another degree program.
 We also offer multiple different undergraduate research opportunities at the second-, third- and fourth-year levels.
 It is important to appreciate that students enrolled in any Chemistry program learn many transferable skills that make them highly employable in various different sectors.
 These include critical thinking, problem-solving and deductive reasoning, among others.
-The Department is highly committed to improving undergraduate communication skills and has been part of the Arts & Science WIT (Writing Instruction and Training) initiative for over a decade.
+The Department is highly committed to improving undergraduate communication skills and has been part of the Arts & Science WIT initiative (“Writing Instruction & Training”) for over a decade.

 The information presented here is intended to assist you in your course selection, and in planning your academic program(s) of choice.
-Also included is information about the operation of the Department, various resources, scholarships and possibilities for research during the summer and academic year.
-If you need further clarification, or would like to know more about our programs, please drop by room LM 151 to speak with either Nicole Treston (our Undergraduate Counselor) or myself.
-We will work together to make your association with our Department a productive, successful and enjoyable one!
+Also included is information about the operation of the Department, various resources, scholarships, and possibilities for research during both the summer and the academic year.
+If you need further clarification, or would like to know more about our programs, please do drop by room LM 151 to speak with either Nicole Treston (our Undergraduate Counselor) or myself.
+We will work together to make your association with our Department a very productive, successful and enjoyable one!

 Dr. Andy Dicks